kranners/frappuccino/docs/Placeholders.md

 Often you will need placeholder images or content in pages which are under development.

+### Texture

+For patterns / textures, check out [Hero Patterns](https://heropatterns.com/).
+You can get raw SVGs, or styled components to copy & paste.

 ### Placeholder images

 For placeholder images, you can use tools like [**Lorem Picsum**](https://picsum.photos/) (for more generic images), or **[placekitten](https://placekitten.com/)** (for cats).